 Pedestrian/vehicle accidents often result in serious, catastrophic injuries.
 While it is possible for a pedestrian to be compensated after an accident, it isn’t easy.
 The pedestrian has to file a claim with the driver’s insurance company, keep meticulous records of their medical expenses, and endure a lengthy investigation of the accident’s cause.

 If you were a pedestrian involved in an auto accident, an experienced pedestrian accident lawyer can help you with the claims process and help determine who was liable for the accident.
-Unfortunately, North Carolina’s statute of limitations only gives you three years to file a claim, so it is crucial that you contact The Law Offices of Michael A. DeMayo, L.L.P. ® for a free consultation as soon as possible.
+Unfortunately, North Carolina’s statute of limitations only gives you three years to file a claim, so it is crucial that you contact DeMayo Law Offices, L.L.P. ® for a free consultation as soon as possible.

 Many people think a pedestrian is someone travelling on foot.
 Legally, a pedestrian is anyone not traveling in a motorized vehicle.
 That means almost everyone is a pedestrian at some point during the day, including cyclists, skateboarders and rollerbladers.